Daniel-KM/Omeka-S-module-Sparql/README.md

 See below too for the command line (wrapper to jar) that can be used without configuration for testing purposes.

+Logs are managed by syslog by default, or in /etc/fuseki/logs/.

+**IMPORTANT**: The admin url of fuseki web app is like "http://example.org/sparql/$/datasets/triplestore/", but the endpoint to query is like "http://example.org/sparql/triplestore/".
+Furthermore, when a proxy is used, it may be internally like "http://localhost/triplestore/".

 _Note_: for historical reasons, Jena names rdf graphs "models" and rdf triples "declarations".